alexsjcho/tt-assignment-tec-doc/account_hygiene_score_api_docs_v9.md

 ## 1. Overview

-The Account Hygiene Score (AHS) API lets advertisers and their tooling pull a health score for one or more advertiser accounts, plus a set of concrete suggestions for improving that score.
+The Account Hygiene Score (AHS) API allows advertisers to pull a health score for one or more advertiser accounts, which also includes a set of concrete suggestions for improving that score.
 The score is built from three dimensions:

 - **AOS (Ad group Optimization Score):** how well ad groups are configured
 - **CMS (Creative Management Score):** how often creative assets are refreshed